-- 3. Charge the battery for at least 14 hours. - Note: The BATTERY CHARGING indicator is timed to go out when the N-3000 has been connected to AC power for approximately 14 hours with no power interruptions.
+3. Charge the battery for at least 14 hours.

+Note: The BATTERY CHARGING indicator is timed to go out when the N-3000 has been turned off and connected to AC power for 14 hours.
+Likewise, if the monitor is turned on and connected to AC power for 14 hours (with no power interruptions), the indicator goes out.